Stainless steel cookware is one of the best kitchen investments you can make. That being said, you want to make sure it’ll last as long as possible!

 Although brown markings can appear on stainless steel pots and pans, you should not use an abrasive sponge to try and remove these stains, as they will scratch the pot or pan.
 You should use a soft pad sponge, hot water, and a non-abrasive bleach.
 Steel wool pads may do a good job of removing burnt-on food, but will ultimately damage the surface with frequent use.

-Find out what’s the best bleach to clean coffee pots here.
+Find out what’s the best bleach to clean coffee pots.

 Tips on cleaning stainless steel

 Add some baking soda to a soft, moistened sponge and lightly scrub the pot.
 This will remove any remaining dirt while avoiding the scratches that come with the use of a steel wool pad.
 The baking soda will help remove stains and give your pot a nice shine.
 Once you’ve scrubbed it thoroughly, rinse in warm water.
-Dry it immediately with a cloth, or these eco-friendly paper towels.
+Dry it immediately with a cloth, or these eco-friendly paper towels, to prevent any lingering water spots or marks.

 You might also want to learn how to use baking soda to clean your oven.